 In this article we situate consideration of class actions in a framework, and fortify it with data, that we have developed as part of a larger project, the goal of which is to assess the counterrevolution against private enforcement of federal law from an institutional perspective.
 In a series of articles emerging from the project, we have documented how the Executive, Congress and the Supreme Court (wielding both judicial power under Article III of the Constitution and delegated legislative power under the Rules Enabling Act) fared in efforts to reverse or dull the effects of statutory and other incentives for private enforcement.
 We focus here on one particular instrument of private enforcement, but we do so in the light of our broader research.
 We begin with a sketch of the modern class action.
 We then consider how attempts to curb its enforcement potential have fared in the elected branches, at the hands of those who brought it forth – the Advisory Committee on Civil Rules – and, finally, in the decisions of the Supreme Court.
 We conclude that institutional patterns in the domain of class actions largely track the story we discern in our larger project: the Supreme Court has been, by far, the most effective institutional agent of retrenchment.

-Burbank, Stephen B. and Farhang, Sean, "Class Actions and the Counterrevolution Against Federal Litigation" (2015).
-Faculty Scholarship.
+Burbank, Stephen B. and Farhang, Sean, "Class Actions and the Counterrevolution Against Federal Litigation" (2017).
+All Faculty Scholarship.
 1555.

 American Politics Commons, Civil Procedure Commons, Courts Commons, Judges Commons, Law and Politics Commons, Legal History Commons, Legislation Commons, Litigation Commons, Models and Methods Commons, Policy Design, Analysis, and Evaluation Commons, Public Administration Commons, Public Law and Legal Theory Commons, Public Policy Commons